exercism/javascript-lib-static-analysis/README.md

 Any compatible `Input` works, made available to you are:

-- [`FileInput`](https://github.com/SleeplessByte/exercism-static-analysis/blob/main/src/input/FileInput.ts) which takes a file path
+- [`FileInput`](https://github.com/exercism/javascript-lib-static-analysis/blob/main/src/input/FileInput.ts) which takes a file path
-- [`DirectoryInput`](https://github.com/SleeplessByte/exercism-static-analysis/blob/main/src/input/DirectoryInput.ts) whichs takes a directory, and uses the `TrackOptions` to filter them out
+- [`DirectoryInput`](https://github.com/exercism/javascript-lib-static-analysis/blob/main/src/input/DirectoryInput.ts) which takes a directory, and uses the `TrackOptions` to filter them out
-- [`InlineInput`](https://github.com/SleeplessByte/exercism-static-analysis/blob/main/src/input/InlineInput.ts) which takes inline string(s) as source(s)
+- [`InlineInput`](https://github.com/exercism/javascript-lib-static-analysis/blob/main/src/input/InlineInput.ts) which takes inline string(s) as source(s)

 By default, the `AstParser` will only parse a single file, but it's possible to parse as many files as necessary.
 In the case of `DirectoryInput`, it will search for the most applicable file, based on the `TrackOptions`.